regen-network/regen-ledger/docs/ledger/README.md

-# Overview
+# Regen Ledger

 Regen Ledger is a public Proof-of-Stake (PoS) blockchain application built with [Cosmos SDK](https://docs.cosmos.network/).
-Regen Ledger provides the infrastructure for a public ecological accounting system for verification of claims, agreements, and data related to ecological state.
+Regen Ledger provides the infrastructure for ecological assets and the verification of claims.

 ## Regen Mainnet

 [Regen Mainnet](https://www.regen.network/mainnet/) is the primary network supported by Regen Ledger.
 When referring to the Regen Network blockchain, we are referring to Regen Mainnet.
 Regen Mainnet is powered by the official [REGEN](https://www.regen.network/token/) token and there are currently 75 validators securing the network.

-For more information, check out [Getting Started: Live Networks](../getting-started/live-networks.md#regen-mainnet).
+For more information, check out [Get Started: Live Networks](get-started/live-networks.md#regen-mainnet).

 ## Redwood Testnet

 Redwood Testnet is a test network with the same configuration as Regen Mainnet.
 Developers can use Redwood Testnet to test out features in a stable testing environment.
 Unofficial REGEN tokens can be redeemed using a faucet.

-For more information, check out [Getting Started: Live Networks](../getting-started/live-networks.md#redwood-testnet).
+For more information, check out [Get Started: Live Networks](get-started/live-networks.md#redwood-testnet).

 ## Hambach Testnet